 Hyundai declares third-quarter result; sales take a hit due to chip crisis

-Hyundai declares third-quarter result; sales take a hit due to chip crisis2 min read .
-Updated: 30 Oct 2021, 12:13 PM IST
+Hyundai declares third-quarter result; sales take a hit due to chip crisis

 Hyundai sold 8,98,906 units around the world in the July-September period.